jembi/cameroon-bahmni-config/windows/README.md

     *  Click on the __*Enable*__ radio button
     *  In the System Sleep Timeout (seconds) listbox, enter 0
 1. Click on Apply button then OK button

+##### Hibernate Settings
+1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Sleep Settings*__
+1. Double click on Specify the system hibernate timeout (plugged in):
+    *  Click on the __*Enable*__ radio button
+    *  In the System Hibernate Timeout (seconds) listbox, enter 0
+3. Click on Apply button then OK button
+1. Double click on Specify the system hibernate timeout (on battery):
+    *  Click on the __*Enable*__ radio button
+    *  In the System Hibernate Timeout (seconds) listbox, enter 0
+1. Click on Apply button then OK button